 The Little Portion Hermitage and Monastery is the Motherhouse of the Brothers and Sisters of Charity, a Public Association of the Faithful in the Diocese of Little Rock, AR.

 Founded in 1981 by John Michael Talbot, a pioneer in the Christian music industry who was given a vision for a new expression of monastic life to serve the Catholic Church in America.
 Inspired initially by the hermit lifestyle and evangelical impact of St. Francis of Assisi, John Michael set out to realize that vision for an integrated monastic community in the Ozark Mountains of Northwest Arkansas.

 Little Portion is the English translation of the Italian word, portiuncula.
-It comes from the story when Francis heard the voice of the Lord telling him to "rebuild my church."
-Francis understood that instruction quite literally at first, so he began the manual labor to restore the dilapidated church in which he heard that voice.
+It comes to our community from the life of St. Francis who heard the voice of the Lord telling him to "rebuild my church."
+Francis understood that instruction quite literally at first, and restored the dilapidated chapel near Assisi.